kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 And right now, imagine what would have happened if Ruby developers decided to reject Rails for all the reasons discussed.

-<h2>Understand the business process behind the app</h2>
+<h2>Understand the business process leading the app</h2>
-Before you decide whether or not to use a library or framework, have a clear understanding of your project's goals.
+Before accepting or rejecting a JavaScript library/framework, have a clear understanding of your project's goals.
 Understand what the app must do before rejecting the tools that can help you build it.

 Ember, which <a href="https://www.lynda.com/Emberjs-tutorials/Up-Running-Emberjs/178116-2.html">I've obviously used</a>, has a big file size and gets updated too frequently for my comfort.
 But if I'm building an app that users will open up and then use for a long time (like they would with Excel), Ember's a great option here.

+This is not a chicken or the egg riddle. <em>The business process leads the app: it NEVER follows it</em>.

 Speaking for myself, this is an area where I've made mistakes in the past.
 Had I focused more on what the app needed to accomplish and less on the "cool" way to do stuff, I'd be a VP somewhere.